 Time Magazine named him the nation's best college president in 2010.
 He certainly is among the nation's most visible.

-Did these clear-cut reasons why Ohio State might have made Gee the highest-paid college president in the country stop Pat Forde from using Gee's past off-hand remarks as a vehicle for pushing his opinions against a college sports model where university presidents have too much sway?
-No, because Pat Forde spits the hot truth ether, no matter how ugly it may be:
+Did these clear-cut reasons why Ohio State made Gee the highest-paid college president in the country stop Forde from using Gee's past off-hand remarks as a vehicle to push his opinions?
+No, because Forde spits ether, no matter how ugly:

 And when it came to greedily chasing athletic revenue via corporate raiding of other conferences – to the detriment of the overall stability and health of college sports – many were willing partners with their ego-driven commissioners.
 Gee's comments to the Athletics Council championing a "predatory" approach to Big Ten expansion illustrate fully where he stood on that issue.